-Personality science is a secret door into being a better manager.
+Personality science is the secret door into being a better manager.

 In this guide, we explain the fundamentals of what makes a good manager and why they aren’t dependent on you being a specific “type” of person.
 Anyone can develop their skills.
 Here’s what we are going to do:

 - We’ll dive into each of the five facets of personality (Yes, everyone has the same five!)

 - We’ll give you concrete examples of how to handle employees who are low or high in each facet.

 - We will help you deal with the common issues you’ll run into as a manager — delegation, problem employees, conflict resolution, communicating your ideas effectively, and winning buy-in from your team.

 This guide will show you how to be a good manager who is respected and valued for who you are.